-While normal care and regular maintenance will extend the life of your equipment, prolonged or constant use may eventually require that service be performed to allow it to continue to operating properly.
+While normal care and regular maintenance will extend the life of your equipment, prolonged or constant use may

 This troubleshooting guide lists the most common problems, their causes and remedies.

 Refer to Maintenance Procedures for instructions on how to perform most of these minor adjustments and service repairs yourself.
 If you prefer, all of these procedures can be performed for you by your local authorized dealer.